openoereb/pyramid_oereb/doc/source/configuration.rst

 If you like to add one or more additional topics based on the *pyramid_oereb standard* database structure you can use the internal command below to create an SQL script to establish the topic schema.

-But before creating the data structure you have to add its configuration.
+But before creating any new topic structure you have to add its configuration.
 Open the configuration file (pyramid_oereb.yml) and copy the section from one of the existing **standard** topics which usually looks like this: